CASIOmax/Javascript/README.md

 ## About the YouTube Playlist

 I followed the **Chai Aur JavaScript** playlist by Chai Aur Code, which is an excellent resource for anyone looking to build a strong foundation in JavaScript.
-The playlist covers a wide range of topics, from basic concepts to more advanced JavaScript features.
+The playlist is taught by [Hitesh Choudhary](https://github.com/hiteshchoudhary), a seasoned developer and educator who simplifies complex concepts and makes learning enjoyable.
 You can find the playlist [here](https://www.youtube.com/watch?v=Hr5iLG7sUa0&list=PLu71SKxNbfoBuX3f4EOACle2y-tRC5Q37).

 ## Repository Structure